hmyenilmez24/Call-Blocker/README.md

 # CallBlocker
-A simple Call Block application works on iOS phones and tablets Application is written in Swift language.
+A simple Call Block application works on iOS phones and tablets

+Application has been written in Swift language.